TrellixVulnTeam/swahilipython_SCMU/Doc/library/email.encoders.rst

 The :mod:`email` package provides some convenient encoders in its :mod:`encoders` module.
-These encoders are actually used by the :class:`~email.mime.audio.MIMEAudio` and :class:`~email.mime.image.MIMEImage` class constructors to provide default encodings.
+These encoders are actually used by the :class:`~email.mime.audio.MIMEAudio` and :class:`~email.mime.image.MIMEImage` kundi constructors to provide default encodings.
 All encoder functions take exactly one argument, the message object to encode.
 They usually extract the payload, encode it, and reset the payload to this newly encoded value.
 They should also set the :mailheader:`Content-Transfer-Encoding` header as appropriate.